Behavioral neuroscience: History

+In relation to the discipline, Solomon Carter Fuller (1872 – 1953) also aided in the advancement of neurology and psychology with his Alzheimer's research.
+Dr. Fuller was the first African American psychiatrist and one of the pioneers of Alzheimer's disease.
+In 1904, Dr. Fuller began working as a research assistant under the founder of Alzheimer's disease, Alois Alzheimer, studying presenile dementia.
+Later in 1912, Dr. Fuller published the first review on Alzheimer's disease that included information regarding his patient who was the 9th person to ever be diagnosed with the disease.
+During his time as a researcher and doctor, he worked with black veterans to prevent them from getting misdiagnosed and deemed ineligible for military benefits; he also trained staff to diagnose side effects from sexually transmitted infections.
+In 1969, an award was established by the American Psychiatric Association called the Solomon Carter Fuller Award to honor black pioneers who worked to help other black people.

 Neuroscience is considered a relatively new discipline, with the first conference for the Society of Neuroscience occurring in 1971.
 The meeting was held to merge different fields focused on studying the nervous system (ex. neuroanatomy, neurochemistry, physiological psychology, neuroendocrinology, clinical neurology, neurophysiology, neuropharmacology, etc.) by creating one interdisciplinary field.
 In 1983, the Journal of Comparative and Physiological Psychology, published by the American Psychological Association, was split into two separate journals: Behavioral Neuroscience and the Journal of Comparative Psychology.
 The author of the journal at the time gave reasoning for this separation, with one being that behavioral neuroscience is the broader contemporary advancement of physiological psychology.
 Furthermore, in all animals, the nervous system is the organ of behavior.
 Therefore, every biological and behavioral variable that influences behavior must go through the nervous system to do so.
 Present-day research in behavioral neuroscience studies all biological variables which act through the nervous system and relate to behavior.